-Fo orward Lo ooking Statements 6
+Fc orward Lo ooking Statements .
+6

-1. Introd uction 6
+1. Introd uction .
+6

-2. Busine ess and Performance 7
+2. Busine ess and Performance .
+8

 2.1.
-THE COMPANY 7
+THE COMPANY .
+8

 2.1.1.
-NAME AND LEGAL FORM 7
+NAME AND LEGAL FORM .
+8

 2.1.2.
-CONTAC NAME AND CONTACT DETAILS OF THE SUPERVISORY AUTHORITY, AND NAME AND DETAILS OF THE GROUP SUPERVISOR
+CONTAC NAME AND CONTACT DETAILS OF THE SUPERVISORY AUTHORITY, AND NAME AND T DETAILS OF THE GROUP SUPERVISOR

 2.1.3.
-NAME AND CONTACT DETAILS OF THE EXTERNAL AUDITOR 8
+NAME AND CONTACT DETAILS OF THE EXTERNAL AUDITOR .
+8

 2.1.4.
-DESCRIPTION OF THE HOLDERS OF QUALIFYING HOLDINGS 8
+DESCRIPTION OF THE HOLDERS OF QUALIFYING HOLDINGS .
+9

 2.1.5.
-GROUP STRUCTURE CHART 8
+GROUP STRUCTURE CHART .
+9

 2.1.6.
-MATERIAL LINES OF BUSINESS BY SEGMENT AND GEOGRAPHICAL REGION 9
+MATERIAL LINES OF BUSINESS BY SEGMENT AND GEOGRAPHICAL REGION .
+9

 2.1.7.
-SIGNIFICANT EVENTS WITH A MATERIAL IMPACT 9
+SIGNIFICANT EVENTS WITH A MATERIAL IMPACT .
+9

 2.2.
-UNI DERWRITING PERFORMANCE 9
+UNE DERWRITING PERFORMANCE .
+9

 2.3.
 PER FORMANCE OF INVESTMENTS 10

 2.3.1.
 INCOME AND EXPENSES ARISING BY ASSET CLASS 10

 2.3.2.
 GAINS/LOSSES RECOGNISED IN EQUITY 10

 2.3.3.
 INFORMATION ABOUT INVESTMENTS IN SECURITIZATIONS 10

 2.4.
-OTH IER MATERIAL INCOME & EXPENSES INCURRED 10
+OT⊦ IER MATERIAL INCOME & EXPENSES INCURRED 10

 2.5.
 ANY OTHER MATERIAL INFORMATION 11

-3. Gover nance Structure 11
+3. Gover nance Structure 12

 3.1.
-OVE RVIEW OF GOVERNANCE STRUCTURE 11
+OVE RVIEW OF GOVERNANCE STRUCTURE 12

 3.1.1.
-RESPON: MANAGEMENT STRUCTURE: ROLES, RESPONSBILITIES AND SEGREGATION OF SIBILITIES 11
+RESPON MANAGEMENT STRUCTURE: ROLES, RESPONSBILITIES AND SEGREGATION OF SIBILITIES 12

 3.1.2.
-MATERIAL CHANGES IN SYSTEM OF GOVERNANCE 13
+MATERIAL CHANGES IN SYSTEM OF GOVERNANCE 14

 3.1.3.
-REMUNERATION POLICY AND PRACTICES 13
+REMUNERATION POLICY AND PRACTICES 14

 3.1.3.1.
-PRINCIPLES OF REMUNERATION 13
+PRINCIPLES OF REMUNERATION 14

 3.1.3.2.
-VARIABL PERFORMANCE CRITERIA FOR ENTITELEMENT TO SHARE OPTIONS, SHARES, OR E COMPONENTS OF REMUNERATION 14
+VARIABL PERFORMANCE CRITERIA FOR ENTITELEMENT TO SHARE OPTIONS, SHARES, OR E COMPONENTS OF REMUNERATION 15

 3.1.3.3.
-MAIN CHARACTERISTICS OF PENSION SCHEMES FOR MANAGEMENT AND KEY
+CENTRA MAIN CHARACTERISTICS OF PENSION SCHEMES FOR MANAGEMENT AND 15

-FUNCTIO DNS 14

-3.1.4.
-SIGNIFIC MATERIAL TRANSACTIONS WITH SHAREHOLDERS, PERSONS WHO EXERCISE CANT CONTROL AND MANAGEMENT .
-14 3.2.
-FITN NESS AND PROPRIETY REQUIREMENTS .
-14 3.2.1.
-DESCRIPTION OF THE FIT AND PROPER REQUIREMENTS OF MANAGEMENT AND K ΈY 3.2.2.
-REQUIRE DESCRIPTION OF THE PROCESS FOR ASSESSING THE FIT AND PROPER EMENTS OF MANAGEMENT AND KEY FUNCTIONS .
-15 3.
-3. RIS < MANAGEMENT .
-15 3.3.1.
-DESCRIPTION OF THE RISK MANAGEMENT SYSTEM .
-15 3.3.2.
-THE CON DESCRIPTION OF HOW THE RISK MANAGEMENT FUNCTION IS INTEGRATED INTO MPANY STRUCTURE AND DECISION MAKING PROCESS .
-17 3.4.
-OW 'N RISK SOLVENCY ASSESSMENT (ORSA) .
-18 3.4.1.
-ORGANI DESCRIPTION OF THE ORSA PROCESS AND HOW THE ORSA IS INTEGRATED INTO T 3.4.2.
-REVIEW CYCLE OF ORSA .
-19 3.4.3.
-HOW CA HOW SOLVENCY NEEDS HAVE BEEN DETERMINED GIVEN THE RISK PROFILE AND APITAL MANAGEMENT ACTIVITES AND RISK MANAGEMENT SYSTEMS INTERACT .
-19 3.5.
-INTI ERNAL CONTROLS AND COMPLIANCE .
-19 3.5.1.
-DESCRIPTION OF THE INTERNAL CONTROL SYSTEM .
-19 3.5.2.
-DESCRIPTION OF THE COMPLIANCE FUNCTION .
-20 3.6.
-INT ERNAL AUDIT .
-21 3.6.1.
-DESCRIPTION OF THE INTERNAL AUDIT FUNCTION .
-21 3.6.2.
-HOW THE INTERNAL AUDIT FUNCTION REMAINS INDEPENDENT AND OBJECTIVE . .
-22 3.7.
-ACT UARIAL FUNCTION .
-22 3.8.
-OU7 TSOURCING .
-22 DESCRIPTION OF THE OUTSOURCING POLICY AND INFORMATION ON ANY CRITICATION ON ANY CRITICATI E ASSESSMENT OF THE ADEQUACY OF THE SYSTEM OF GOVERNANCE TO THE NATUIND COMPLEXITY OF THE RISKS INHERENT IN THE BUSINESS , 3.10.
-OTHER MATERIAL INFORMATION REGARDING THE SYSTEM OF GOVENANCE .
-24 4 Risk P rofile .
-25
+MATERIAL TRANSACTIONS WITH SHAREHOLDERS, PERSONS WHO EXERCISE 15 NESS AND PROPRIETY REQUIREMENTS .
+13 3.2.1.
+CENTRA DESCRIPTION OF THE FIT AND PROPER REQUIREMENTS OF MANAGEMENT AND L FUNCTIONS .
+15 3.2.2.
+DESCRIPTION OF THE PROCESS FOR ASSESSING THE FIT AND PROPER EMENTS OF MANAGEMENT AND CENTRAL FUNCTIONS 3 .3.
+RISK (MANAGEMENT .
+17 3.3.1.
+DESCRIPTION OF THE RISK MANAGEMENT SYSTEM 17 3.3.2.
+THE CON DESCRIPTION OF HOW THE RISK MANAGEMENT FUNCTION IS INTEGRATED INTO MPANY STRUCTURE AND DECISION MAKING PROCESS 18 3.4.
+OW N RISK SOLVENCY ASSESSMENT (ORSA) .
+19 3.4.1.
+ORGANI DESCRIPTION OF THE ORSA PROCESS AND HOW THE ORSA IS INTEGRATED INTO T SATION STRUCTURE AND DECISION MAKING PROCESS 3.4.2.
+REVIEW CYCLE OF ORSA - HOW SOLVENCY NEEDS HAVE BEEN DETERMINED GIVEN THE RISK PROFILE AND - 20 PITAL MANAGEMENT ACTIVITES AND RISK MANAGEMENT SYSTEMS INTERACT .
+20 3.5.
+INT ERNAL CONTROLS AND COMPLIANCE .
+21 3.5.1.
+DESCRIPTION OF THE INTERNAL CONTROL SYSTEM 21 3.5.2.
+DESCRIPTION OF THE COMPLIANCE FUNCTION 22 3.6.
+INT ERNAL AUDIT 22 3.6.1.
+DESCRIPTION OF THE INTERNAL AUDIT FUNCTION 22 3.6.2.
+HOW THE INTERNAL AUDIT FUNCTION REMAINS INDEPENDENT AND OBJECTIVE 23 3.7.
+ACT UARIAL FUNCTION 23 3.8.
+OUT rsourcing 24 DESCRIPTION OF THE OUTSOURCING POLICY AND INFORMATION ON ANY CRITICA ONS THAT HAVE BEEN OUTSOURCED, INCLUDING THE JURISDICTION IN WHICH THE PROVIDERS ARE LOCATED Ξ ASSESSMENT OF THE ADEQUACY OF THE SYSTEM OF GOVERNANCE TO THE NATUF ND COMPLEXITY OF THE RISKS INHERENT IN THE BUSINESS 3.10.
+OTHER MATERIAL INFORMATION REGARDING THE SYSTEM OF GOVENANCE 25 4 .
+Risk P rofile 26